PedroBaqui/diagnose-heart/README.md

 1. run >> bash CNN_A/run_train.sh
 	a) it preprocesses the image data for the CNN net to train.
 	b) it trains many version of the CNN models with different parameters.
+To save time, you can simply just run versions 3 and 6 and get a slightly worse result.
 	c) it loads the trained CNN models and predicts the contours for all cases.
 	d) it extracts the sex-age inforamtion for later use to build sex-age based default model.
 If there are additional cases that you need to make predictions, just run the run_test.sh script: